rehive/django-starter/README.md

 9. Run `fab nginx_letsencrypt`

 Deploy to virtual machine on cloud provider (Optional)
 ------------------------------------------------------

 1. Provision your cloud server.
 Follow the steps above or look at the code in fabfile.py if you want to do it yourself.

 2. Create .production.yaml and .production.env using .production.yaml.example and production.env.example as reference.
+The HOST_NAME variable should be the same as that set up for your provisioned machine in ~/.ssh/config, as was done in the steps above.

+3. Build your docker image on the server (the last parameter is the version numnber):
+   `inv server.build staging 0.0.1`
+   `inv server.push staging 0.0.1`

+4. Run your server:
+    `inv compose up staging 0.0.1`